lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="whale_evolution_skulls.png" title="Fossil skulls from ancient Cetaceans (whale lineage).
 The nostrils move upwards on the skull over time, becoming the blowhole of the whale." >}}

-### Limbs in fish, tetrapods, vertebrates and mammals
+### Limbs in fish and tetrapods

 Homology increases with evolutionary relatedness.
+Using the well-known fish-to-tetrapod transitional fossil series, we can see how the bones in the fins of lobe-finned fish gradually evolve into the limbs of tetrapods, with the same arrangement of bones (humerus, radius and ulna) conserved throughout, but with increasing numbers of digits.

 {{< figure src="bones_in_fish.png" title="Fossils from the fish-to-tetrapod series conserve the arrangement of the bones in the fins/limbs (humerus, radius and ulna), with large variation in the number of digits.
-Source: [Berkley Evolution 101](https://evolution.berkeley.edu/what-are-evograms/the-origin-of-tetrapods/#)." >}}
+Source: [here](https://evolution.berkeley.edu/what-are-evograms/the-origin-of-tetrapods/#)." >}}

+#### Lungs and breathing in lobe-finned fish

+As part of the water-to-land transition, the lobe-finned fish (*Sarcopterygii*) also had to adapt to breathing air rather than extracting oxygen from water via gills. *Tiktaalik*'s ribcage was imbricate (robust and with ribs overlapping), allowing expansion and contraction by muscles, implying they enclosed the lungs for breathing, unique among fish at the time.
+It also had otic notches, indicative of spiracles (gills like primitive blowholes, only found in air-breathing sarcopterygians), showing two modes of inspiration.

+#### Limb attachment in lobe-finned fish

+*Eusthenopteron* had pectoral (front-most) fins that connected to axial skeleton via part of the skull.
+In later species (e.g. *Tiktaalik*) and in tetrapods, this part of the skull is detached and comprises the pectoral girdle, also creating a neck for flexible head movement.
+A transition for this separation is seen in *Panderichthys*.
+It is known that bones form in development by two different mechanisms: 1) endochondral ossification (bone replaces cartilage) and 2) intramembranous ossification (bone forms directly from mesenchyme).
+The bones in the limbs of tetrapods are formed by endochondral ossification, while the bones in the skull and pectoral girdle (clavicle and most of the scapula) are formed by intramembranous ossification, demonstrating their former combined origin in lobe-finned fish.

+{{< figure src="limbs_in_fish.png" title="Homology between the pectoral fin bones of lobe-finned fish (*Eusthenopteron*), elpistostegalian fish (*Panderichthys*, *Tiktaalik*, *Elpistostege*), and tetrapods (*Acanthostega*).
+Unossified carpals or scutes are omitted.
+Source: [here](https://commons.wikimedia.org/wiki/File:Fins_to_hands.png#/media/File:Fins_to_hands.png)" >}}

+### Limbs in vertebrates and mammals

+When we zoom into the vertebrate clade, we see similarity increase further.
+All vertebrate animals share the same structures in their arms (humerus, radius, ulna, carpals, metacarpals, phalanges).

 {{< figure src="arm_anatomy.png" title="A wide range of vertebrate animals share the same structures in their arms, since they inherited it from a distant common ancestor." >}}

-{{< figure src="arm_anatomy_mammals.png" title="The similarities get even closer in mammals, with all sharing the same number and arrangement of the bones, but in variable lengths.
-Note: the colour code applies to the left set of images; the others are from a different source." >}}
+Within mammals, the similarities are further still, with all mammals sharing the same number and arrangement of the bones, but in variable lengths.

+{{< figure src="arm_anatomy_mammals.png" title="Mammal limb and digit homology.
+Note: the colour coding applies to the left set of images; the others are from a different source." >}}

 ### The eye in vertebrates